ananda-ramiah/CP3402/Week_3.md

 ## Learning Activities:

-- I watched the lecture recording on LearnJCU from the Townsville class and the following demos video on Vagrant and Joomla.
+- I watched the lecture recording on LearnJCU from the Townsville class which was some of the lecture and a WordPress demo.
-- This week's learning resource was a deep-dive into WordPress usage and got introduced to the block based style structure.
-They also covered vastly the many types of media, layout and functionalities that can be displayed on WordPress.
-- It took me a serious while to get the Prac done as the local Joomla was difficult to install (I believe my SQL server couldn't be set up or my XAMPP was malfunctioning).
-- I ended up using the online hosted version of Joomla to create a website of a fictional esports organisation.
+- This week's learning resource built upon last week's resource which explained the basics of WordPress.
+They emphasized on specific workflows and strtegies which should result in greater efficiency when creating WordPress websites.
+-

 ## Resources/Links: